HomeHome Repair & DIYHow to Prep Drywall for Paint: Step-by-Step Guide

 1. Clean the Drywall

 Before doing anything, remove dust, dirt, and debris from the drywall.
 Use a dry cloth, a vacuum with a brush attachment, or a microfiber duster to ensure the surface is free from loose particles.
 Any dust left behind can prevent the paint from adhering properly.
-“Related article: how to clean painted walls without leaving streaks.”
+“Related article: How to clean painted walls without leaving streaks.”

 2. Inspect for Imperfections